conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 ### Consumer Group pages overhaul

-Consumer group details page is now organized in a way that helps understand the status of your Consumer Group easier:
+Consumer group details page is now organized in a way that helps understand the status of your Consumer Group more easily:
 - Topics tab shows the Consumer Group info grouped by its subscribed Topics
 - Members tab shows the Consumer Group info grouped by its active members